seodn/webcontent/smooth-auto-panel-paint/spray-painting.md

 ### Our Location
 ## Centrally Located for South Auckland Drivers
+Our workshop is centrally located on East Tamaki Road, making it easy for drivers and fleet owners across South Auckland to access professional spray painting and paint restoration services.

 Easily accessible from Great South Road and Hunters Corner, our workshop at 26C East Tamaki Road serves drivers and fleet owners in Papatoetoe, Otara, Manukau, East Tamaki, and wider South Auckland.

 ---

 ### Customer Reviews
 ## Hear What Our Local Clients Say About Our Work
+We proudly help local drivers, businesses, and fleet owners restore damaged or faded paintwork with accurate colour matching and high-quality finishes.
 *   *“I had a deep scrape on my passenger door repaired and painted by Smooth Auto Panel & Paint.
 The colour matching is incredible, you can't see the blend at all.
 Faultless work!”* — **Aradhana S., Papatoetoe**
 *   *“Top-quality bumper repair.
 They welded a crack in my bumper, painted it, and baked it in their oven booth.
 It looks brand new.
 Superb price too!”* — **John T., Manukau**
 *   *“We send all our commercial fleet vans to Smooth Auto Panel & Paint for spray painting.
 Their oversized booth handles big vehicles easily, and the turnarounds are extremely fast.”* — **Marcus K., East Tamaki**